THE KG CURRICULUM

 The Cambridge International Primary Programme from the University of Cambridge International Examinations (CIE) develops English, Mathematics and Science skills in young children across the world.
 It gives your child excellent preparation for secondary education.
 Designed for children aged 5–11, the Primary Programme provides learning objectives for each year of your child’s primary education.
 Its step-by-step programme of learning takes children from the start of primary education to completion, before they move on to secondary education.

 The Cambridge International Primary Programme helps schools, teachers and parents gain a greater understanding of their children’s abilities.
 Schools that use the Primary Programme Progression Tests can assess students at the beginning and end of each year.
 These tests provide information to analyse students’ achievements, strengths and weaknesses, and give teachers invaluable information to help guide your child in the following year.

 The Primary Programme is flexible.
 It can be taken alongside a national curriculum or on its own.
 It offers schools expert guidance on how to develop their curriculum and how best to prepare their teaching and students’ learning.
 The Cambridge International Primary Programme comes from one of the world’s leading assessment organizations.
 The Primary Program is an excellent framework for learning in the primary years and provides a solid foundation for your child’s future.

 The English Modern School strengthens the curriculum with research-based best practice using instructional and assessment methodologies.
 In Primary, we use an inquiry based approach where children are encouraged to think critically to investigate the world around them.
-The Workshop Model is used to deliver all our curriculum subjects.
 This approach and learning methodologies provide students with the critical thinking strategies required for lifelong learning.